Configuring Basic macOS Management in Workspace ONE UEM

 - Click Install to perform a standard installation.

-- Enter the admin username, for example,
+- When prompted, enter the admin username, for example,

-. - Enter the password.
+Administrator. - Enter the password.

 - Click Install Software.